 - (3) How many cases similar or identical to mine have you handled when it comes to DEA drug diversion, search warrants, and DEA pain prescription investigations?

 The advantage of this nail-it-down approach is that you can ask and confront the candidate with specific questions requiring specific answers.
 Don’t ask how many DEA cases have you handled and be satisfied with an answer such as “some,” “quite a few,” or “many.”
 Specific questions call for specific answers.

 Meet DEA Defense Attorney Dr. Nick Oberheiden

 Consider Nick Oberheiden.
 DEA defense attorney Dr. Nick Oberheiden has no problem disclosing his track record or to provide concrete examples of DEA matters he has handled.
-Nick limits his practice to federal government investigations, in particular health care fraud and DEA defense matters.
-Anyone interested in detailed answers to specific questions should contact Nick directly at 866-Hire-Nick.
+Nick limits his practice to federal government investigations, in particular healthcare fraud and DEA defense matters.
+Anyone interested in detailed answers to specific questions should contact Nick directly at 888-680-1745.
 Nick does not use secretaries, paralegals, or junior lawyers and clients receive Nick’s undivided attention and commitment.

 Nick has represented physicians and pharmacies in virtually every corner of the United States and has demonstrated over and over how impactful a skilled and forceful intervention can be to end or derail a DEA or FBI investigation.
 Here are the three most recent examples: